ml-explore/mlx/docs/src/dev/extensions.rst

         // Fix the 3D size of the launch grid (in terms of threads) MTL::Size grid_dims = MTL::Size(nelem, 1, 1);

-        // Launch the grid with the given number of threads divded among
+        // Launch the grid with the given number of threads divided among
         // the given threadgroups
         compute_encoder->dispatchThreads(grid_dims, group_dims);
     }